 An attribution is considered protected if one or more of its associated touchpoints was rejected in the fraud prevention process.
 The protected report shows you these attributions and enables you to track who is targeted by fraud.
 For example, you can see how many of your Organic users are targeted or if a specific network or campaign are targeted more than others.

-It’s important to remember that the “Sources” , “Campaigns” & “Publishers” shown in the protected report are of legitimate attributions that were protected by Singular Fraud Prevention.
+It’s important to remember that the “Sources” , “Campaigns” and “Publishers” shown in the protected report are of legitimate attributions that were protected by Singular Fraud Prevention.